jewettaij/ndautocrr/README.md

  then the correlation length will be reported as *j/2*.)
   * If the -L argument (*L*) is specified, the correlation length is estimated by summing *Σ_j C(j)* from *j=0* to *j=L*.
-(This is not robust.
-Graphing the autocorrelation function is always a good way to choose an appropriate -L parameter, especially if oscillations are present.)
+*(Graphing the autocorrelation function is always a good way to choose an appropriate -L parameter, especially if oscillations in the data are present.
+Alternatively, you can determine L by running the program once with the "-t" argument and a suitable threshold, counting the number of lines of output, and then running the program again, setting the -L argument to that number.)*
   * If both -L and -t are specified, the threshold method is preferentially used *(unless C(j)/C(0) fails to decay enough before j reaches L).*

-There are more robust methods for estimating the correlation length, but these methods are the simplest.
+There are much more robust methods for estimating the correlation length, but these methods are the simplest.